 Does oily skin age better?

-Having oily skin also keeps the skin smooth, moisturized and soft for longer, which will ensure that your skin is not ageing prematurely.
-If you have dry skin, then you may need to use anti-ageing skin care products much sooner than those with oily or combination skin.
+Having oily skin also keeps the skin smooth, moisturized and soft for longer, which will ensure that your skin is not aging prematurely.
+If you have dry skin, then you may need to use anti-aging skincare products much sooner than those with oily or combination skin.

 Does oily skin ever go away?